gromnitsky/badlinks/README.md

 `-e` means to check external links (whose origin != `example.com`), `-l` sets max recursion level.

-A timeout for each connection is 3 seconds, see `lib.bash`.
+A timeout for each connection is 3 seconds, use `-t sec` to change.

 To obtain a full list of URLs without checks: